2023 Best Value Nursing Schools in Illinois

 In-state tuition fees for undergraduate students at Graham Hospital School of Nursing are $7,206 per year.

-Out of the 79 schools in Illinois that were part of this year’s ranking, Elgin Community College landed the # 3 spot on the list.
-Located in the midsize city of Elgin, ECC is a public school with a moderately-sized student population.
+A rank of #3 on this year’s list means Elgin Community College is a great value for nursing students.
+Located in the midsize city of Elgin, ECC is a public college with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at ECC are $7,140 a year.
 While working on their degree, nursing majors at ECC accumulate an average of around $11,355 in student debt.

-Full Nursing at Elgin Community College Report
+Read full report on Nursing at Elgin Community College

 You’ll be in good company if you decide to attend John A Logan College.
 It ranked #4 on our 2023 Best Value Nursing Schools in Illinois list.
 John A Logan College is a small public school located in the small suburb of Carterville.